 Strong Smell of Chlorine

 A strong smell of chlorine does not mean your pool is safe.
 A healthy, safe pool will have little to no odor.
 That smell comes when your pool is out of balance.
-The smell of chlorine arises when the chemicals are dealing with a lot organic material like sweat, urine, and bacteria in your pool.
-As the chlorine tries to deal with the contaminants which are not being filtered and cleaned sufficiently, it causes chloramine, which makes that smell.
+The smell of chlorine arises when the chemicals are dealing with a lot of organic material like sweat, urine, and bacteria in your pool.
+As the chlorine tries to deal with the contaminants not being filtered and cleaned sufficiently, it causes chloramine, which makes that smell.
 A strong smell does not mean there is too much chlorine in the pool; it means there is not enough to deal with all the contaminants.